 Avoid using cooking oil spray

-Cooking oil sprays and ceramic cookware do not get along.
+Cooking oil sprays and ceramic non-stick coating do not get along.
 A sticky substance can form on your pan when you use cooking oil sprays.
 This substance doesn’t get absorbed into the food and doesn’t come off when cleaning the pan.

 When you do this regularly, there will be a buildup of the sticky stuff on your skillet, which you will not get rid of.
 Some people think that olive oil stored in an aerosol can is an exception, but it isn’t.